elenekat/Installing_FLASH/README.md

 # Installing FLASH on MacOS

-There is 3 steps: we need to install dependencies for FLASH, download and untar code itself and change paths for dependencies:
+There is 3 steps:
+1. we need to install dependencies for FLASH,
+2. download and untar code itself
+3. change paths for dependencies:

 # 1. Install dependencies
 Open terminal and copy these commands there.